 - Emergency responders who help victims during traumatic events

 - Children who are neglected and/or physically, sexually or verbally abused.

 Most trauma survivors experience many normal responses.
 For some, their personal resources and capacities may grow, and their relationships may strengthen.
 Many trauma survivors, however, experience reactions during and after trauma that concern them.
 This is especially the case when the event was caused by human action or included horror or loss of life.
 There are numerous PTSD symptoms.

 Repeatedly thinking about the trauma.
 You may have thoughts about the trauma even when you don’t want to.
 You might also have nightmares or flashbacks about the trauma or may become upset when something reminds you of the event.

 Being constantly alert or on guard.
 You may be easily startled or angered, irritable or anxious (especially when thinking about the traumatic experience) and focused on staying safe.
 You may find it hard to concentrate or sleep.
 You may also have physical problems like constipation, diarrhea, rapid breathing, muscle tension or rapid heart rate.

 Avoiding reminders of the trauma.
 You may not want to talk about the event or be around people or places that remind you of the event.
 You also may feel emotionally numb, detached from friends and family, and lose interest in activities.

-Other symptoms of PTSD include:
+Other PTSD symptoms include:

 - Panic attacks: a feeling of intense fear, with shortness of breath, dizziness, sweating, nausea and racing heart